itenium-be/blog-posts/npm/react/2023-10-06-react-component-profiling.md

 - **Pagination** <i class="fa fa-check-circle" style="color: #AFE1AF"></i> Implemented!
 - **Partial data load** <small>(only load last year worth of data in memory at startup)</small> <i class="fa fa-check-circle" style="color: #AFE1AF"></i> Implemented!
-- **Debouncing**: Useful when filtering the grids, only start a rerender when the user is done entering the filter criteria
+- **Debouncing**: Useful when filtering the grids, only start a re-render when the user is done entering the filter criteria
 - **Virtualization & Infinite Scroll**: A grid can display an "infinite" amount of rows and still be performant!
 - **Suspense & useDeferredValue**: Not relevant here because all data is already in memory